marcosrego-web/mr-utils/readme.txt

 7. Mr.Dev.'s Framework allows to create custom utilities to select on the block editor.

 == Changelog ==

+= 0.2.8 =
+* Fixed a bug with tabs component, that could sometimes affect the load of other components too.
+* Added auto margin classes to the toolkit (not available on the block editor yet).

 = 0.2.7 =
 * Improvements to "mr-search" and "mr-datalist": Improved the search to not need min-chars by default.
 The class "mr-showall" can be used to show all results when clicking on the "mr-searchinput".
 Use "mr-show" to always show results regardless of input state.